ChristianBlackwell/github-personal-projects/README.md

 Bottle_Flip.py

-This is a project I created on my own.
-My son (6) and his friends are very into flipping bottles.
-I used that to create a mini "game" for him.
-He enjoyed it so much, he took over my computer for about 30 minutes when I     first completed this and reguarly asks to play.
-It's a simple project but because of this I am rather proud of it.
+This is a personal project I developed independently.
+Inspired by my son (6) and his friends' enthusiasm for bottle flipping, I created a mini "game" that provided entertainment for him.
+The initial completion of the project brought him so much joy that he actively requests to play it.
+While the project is relatively simple, I take pride in its success and the enjoyment it has brought.

 Random_Password_Generator.py & Snake_Game.py

-These are projects I created following a written tutorial (no video to follow along with).
-Of course, along the way there were errors and bugs that popped up, which I had to fix on my own (mostly).
-Although, I did not create these from scratch on my own, I do understand what is being done within these programs and can change/edit the code to update or make changes.
-Snake_Game.py is a bit advanced for me at this point (having only been coding for a few months) but it was a fun project, where I learned a lot and I look forward to coming back to something similiar in the future to see how I hold up.

-I'd be happy to answer any questions about any of these projects or take any advice, of course!
+These projects were undertaken by following a written tutorial, without the aid of a video guide.
+Throughout the process, I encountered and resolved various errors and bugs, mostly through independent problem-solving.
+Although I did not create these projects entirely from scratch, I possess a comprehensive understanding of their inner workings and can modify and update the code as needed.
+Snake_Game.py, being more advanced, presented a challenge considering my limited experience of only a few months in coding.

+PDF Resume Generator.py

+During my exploration of new project ideas, I discovered the realm of PDF editing and found it intriguing.
+Recognizing the significance of a well-crafted resume, I decided to leverage Python to create a program that generates professional resumes in PDF format.
+Although I drew inspiration from previous projects such as the Random Password Generator and Snake Game, I pursued this endeavor without relying on any specific guide, relying instead on a process of trial and error combined with extensive online research.
+The undertaking proved to be both challenging and exhilarating, ultimately yielding a refined resume generation tool.
+With an emphasis on producing proficient yet elegantly simple resumes, this tool has proven to be a valuable source of learning experiences of immeasurable worth.
+Reflecting upon my journey, I take pride in the knowledge gained and eagerly anticipate the future growth that awaits as I continually hone my skills.

+I am open to answering any inquiries or welcoming any advice pertaining to these projects.